Datawrapper

 Users can upload data in four ways:

-1. Copy and paste an already existing data table onto the empty field to the right.
+1. Copy and paste an already existing data table into the empty field to the right.

 2. Upload an XLS/CSV file (typically one used in MS Excel)